Sac-State-Mobile-App-The-Nest/SAC-LIFE/README.md

          > Dashboard navigation and AI chatbot responses.
          > Admin panel functionality for managing users and tags.

-  2. Unit Testing (In Progress)
+  2. Unit Testing
-     - Focused on backend API routes and database queries.
+     - Focused on testing each feautre of teh app and admin website
+     - Tested each screen of the Sac LIFE App
      - Tools: Jest for JavaScript-based testing.

   3. Integration Testing